richardtheshannon/vox-red-new/_TEMP/ERROR.md

 126:54  Warning: 'updated_at' is assigned a value but never used.  @typescript-eslint/no-unused-vars ./src/app/api/users/route.ts
-10:27  Warning: 'request' is defined but never used.  @typescript-eslint/no-unused-vars 42:13  Error: Unexpected any.
-Specify a different type.  @typescript-eslint/no-explicit-any ./src/app/layout.tsx
+10:27  Warning: 'request' is defined but never used.  @typescript-eslint/no-unused-vars ./src/app/layout.tsx
 18:9  Warning: Custom fonts not added in `pages/_document.js` will only load for a single page.
 This is discouraged.
 See: https://nextjs.org/docs/messages/no-page-custom-font  @next/next/no-page-custom-font
 23:9  Warning: Custom fonts not added in `pages/_document.js` will only load for a single page.
 This is discouraged.
 See: https://nextjs.org/docs/messages/no-page-custom-font  @next/next/no-page-custom-font